-Note: To be considered confidential, the required financial information must be separately packaged from the main proposal, and must be submitted in a sealed envelope marked CONFIDENTIAL DATA.
-Only one Copy of the materials shall be enclosed.
-The contents of the CONFIDENTIAL DATA envelope may be disclosed to members of the RFP selection advisory committee or its advisors.
-The envelope and its enclosed data may be returned to the Offeror after the selection decision has been officially and finally approved and the appeal period has expired.
+\Note: To be considered confidential, the required financial information must be uploaded separately from the main proposal, and must be include "CONFIDENTIAL DATA" in the PDF or Excel name.
+The contents of the CONFIDENTIAL DATA document may be disclosed to members of the RFP selection advisory committee or its advisors.
+The data may be returned to the Offeror after the selection decision has been officially and finally approved and the appeal period has expired.
 However, Offerors are advised that, if a request for inspection of records under the New Mexico Inspection of Public Records Act (Sections 14-2-1 et seq., NMSA 1978) ("IPRA") is received by the City for such materials, and the materials are not legally exempt under IPRA, the City is legally required to disclose those materials.
 The City shall, to the extent possible under IPRA, provide the Offeror with notice before any disclosure to allow the Offeror an opportunity, within the IPRA law's fifteen (15) day deadline, to initiate and obtain legal action (such as an injunction or other judicial remedy) to prevent the City's release of the materials designated as Confidential Data, should the Offeror wish to do so.
 The City shall not be responsible to the Offeror for any disclosure of records required by IPRA or an order of a court or other tribunal with jurisdiction over the City.